 Using TRICARE for Addiction Treatment in Florida

-TRICARE coverage is available to veterans, active-duty military, and families.
-TRICARE may be used to cover addiction treatment at River Oaks in Florida, a luxurious rehab facility with a specialized treatment program designed specifically for veterans and first responders.
+TRICARE coverage is available to Veterans, active-duty military, and families.
+TRICARE may be used to cover addiction treatment at River Oaks, our drug and alcohol rehab facility near Tampa with a specialized treatment program designed specifically for Veterans and first responders.

 What Is TRICARE Insurance?